albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Title:** Refactor Generation Logic to Peer Review Architecture and Improve Priority Lock
 -   **Status:** In-Progress
 -   **Description:**
     *   Refactors the primary `chat_direct_generate` function to a "Peer Review Everphase Context" (V9) architecture.
-This involves a loop of generation, fact-checking against RAG, and routing to specialist AdaptiveSystems for complex or incomplete responses.
+This involves a loop of generation, fact-checking against retrieval, and routing to specialist systems for complex or incomplete responses.
     *   Implements a "politeness" policy in the `PriorityQuotaLock` to prevent ELP0 tasks from starving waiting ELP1 tasks, improving high-priority task responsiveness.
     *   Dele tes the legacy `trickshot_simple_flight_computer.py`.
-    *   Increases RAG context limits (`RAG_URL_COUNT`, fuzzy search interaction fetch).
+    *   Increases retrieval context limits (`retrieval_URL_COUNT`, fuzzy search interaction fetch).
     *   Adjusts logging and disables the "mistype" feature.
 -   **ID:** CORTEX-FEAT-005
--   **Title:** Integrate native Llama.cpp multimodal AdaptiveSystem for image processing
+-   **Title:** Integrate native Llama.cpp multimodal System for image processing
 -   **Status:** Resolved
--   **Description:** This feature integrates the new `llama-mtmd-cli` (renamed to `LMMultiModal`) from `llama.cpp` for native, high-performance vision AdaptiveSystem execution.
-This replaces the previous, less efficient vision AdaptiveSystem handling.
+-   **Description:** This feature integrates the new `llama-mtmd-cli` (renamed to `LMMultiModal`) from `llama.cpp` for native, high-performance vision system execution.
+This replaces the previous, less efficient vision system handling.
 A new `LlamaCppVisionWrapper` and a dedicated `vision` task type in the `llama_worker` have been implemented.
-The `launcher` and `CortexConfiguration` have been updated with the new Unsloth Qwen vision AdaptiveSystem files and their required `mmproj` files.
+The `launcher` and `CortexConfiguration` have been updated with the new Unsloth Qwen vision system files and their required `mmproj` files.
 -   **ID:** CORE-REFACTOR-001
--   **Title:** Refactor vision AdaptiveSystem image description pipeline
+-   **Title:** Refactor vision system image description pipeline
 -   **Status:** Resolved
--   **Description:** Centralized the vision AdaptiveSystem image description logic into the `llama_worker.py` script.
+-   **Description:** Centralized the vision system image description logic into the `llama_worker.py` script.
 This removes the `get_vlm_description` method from `cortex_backbone_provider.py` and introduces a dedicated "vision" task type in the worker.
-The changes also include improved error handling, input processing, and a longer timeout for Ollama streaming to enhance stability with slower AdaptiveSystems.
+The changes also include improved error handling, input processing, and a longer timeout for Ollama streaming to enhance stability with slower Systems.
 -   **ID:** UI-FEAT-005
     -   **Title:** Add initial GTK C application for native UI experiments.
     -   **Status:** In-Progress